Data-driven stabilization of switched and constrained linear systems: Conclusion

 \section{Conclusion}

-Stabilization of an unknown switched linear systems can be achieved by solving data-driven Lyapunov-Metzler inequalities, without introducing conservatism with respect to the model-based setting.
-As the problem is computationally expensive even for a known system, it is crucial to massage the matrix conditions to preserve tractability.
+We have considered the stabilization of an unknown switched linear systems by solving data-driven Lyapunov-Metzler inequalities, parameterized by the set of available noisy experimental data.
+Since the problem is computationally expensive even for a known system, it is crucial to massage the matrix conditions to allow for efficient solution.
+We have presented various relaxations that significantly reduce the computational cost.
 Our techniques find application beyond control of switched systems, for instance in data-driven constrained stabilization.
+More generally, they can be used to recast in a data-driven fashion (without introducing conservatism nor additional computational complexity) a large class of coupled-Lyapunov inequalities, pervasive in problems related to switching systems and stabilization of differential inclusions \cite{Hu:Ma:Lin:Composite:TAC:2008}, \cite{Hu:Blanchini:Nonconservative:AUT:2010}.

-As future work, it would be valuable to address the design of \emph{mode-independent} continuous compensators, for switched or Markov jump systems. \emph{Nonconservative} design of stabilizing controllers based on input-\emph{output} data is a another prominent open challenge, even for \gls{LTI} systems.
+As future work, it would be valuable to address the data-based design of \emph{mode-independent} continuous compensators, for switched or Markov jump systems. \emph{Nonconservative} design of stabilizing controllers based on input-\emph{output} data is also a prominent open challenge.
+The extension of our results to \emph{discrete-time} switched linear systems is left for future research.